 BARRY: Right.
 This was a very popular effort with Baker and Margaret Tutwiler so this Soviet thing eventually ended up in Armitage's backyard.
 By that time, my papers had already gone over to the White House as they wanted me to go to Yugoslavia as ambassador.
-I wasn't terribly eager to do this, especially sicne I had several times told Eagleburger you're really sure you want to send an ambassador to Milosevic who is not going to be one of our favorite characters.
-Eventually they decided not to and then Eagleburger said, "Well, here are a bunch of countries that are going to need ambassadors.
+I wasn't terribly eager to do this.
+I had several times told Eagleburger you're really sure you want to send an ambassador to Milosevic who is not going to be one of our favorite characters.
+Eventually they decided not to send and then Eagleburger said, "Well, here are a bunch of countries that are going to need ambassadors.
 Pick one."
 I picked Indonesia.

 Q: Okay, well this is probably a pretty good place to stop.
-We'll pick this up the next time when you're off, you left out of not being sent to Yugoslavia then Belgrade, which would have meant Milosevic and all that.
-We had a charge there at the time?
+We'll pick this up the next time.